 Kuta area has no shortage when it comes to dining places.
 There are plenty of restaurants in the area.
 So abundant that it’s easy to overlook a little corner at Legian, Kuta called Nakula Night Market.
 Only the curious and the adventurous dare enough to take a little detour to this seemingly obscure establishment.

 Their exploration would end in delight as they discover, that Nakula hots a number of hidden culinary gems.
 Nakula Night Market is called Pasar Senggol Nakula by locals.
 It’s located on the street with the same name.
-The market itself is small with only no more than two dozens of food vendors.
+The market itself is small with only no more than two dozen food vendors.

-The rest of the restaurants serves Indonesian food, from Balinese to Javanese cuisine.
+The rest of the restaurants serve Indonesian food, from Balinese to Javanese cuisine.
 The main attraction of Nakula Night Market is, of course, the price range of the food.
 There is plenty of option when it comes to food selection.
-From cheap food under $5 to seafood feast.
+From cheap food under $5 to a seafood feast.
 And that’s the ultimate reason why foodies frequent this place.

 Jimbaran Grilled Fish at Nakula Night Market